Richa-iitr/Pet-shop/README.md

 The animal shop contract inherits SafeMath contract to avoid integer overflows.

-The contract is implements a shop where any customer can purchase
+The contract is implements a shop where any customer can purchase:
-    Fish
+    Fish,
-    Cat
+    Cat,
-    Dog
+    Dog,
-    Rabbit
+    Rabbit,
-    Parrot
+    Parrot.

 The shop will store information for all the customers who buy a pet.
-After creating the contract.

 The contract called AnimalShop has: